AI Cellular Automaton Lab - Conway's Game of Life Classic cellular automaton simulation! Click or d

 }

-Exits early if the click is outside the canvas
+Exits early if the mouse position is outside the canvas, preventing errors

-Flips the cell between alive (1) and dead (0)
+Flips the cell's state between alive and dead using a ternary expression

 if (mx < 0 || mx >= width || my < 0 || my >= height) return;

-Converts the mouse's pixel x-coordinate to a grid column index by dividing by cell size and rounding down
+Converts the mouse's pixel x-position into a grid column index by dividing by the cell size and rounding down.

 if (col === lastCol && row === lastRow) return;